maplant/my-website/articles/2024-12-03-preprint-Scheme-to-the-Spec-Part-I:-Concurrent-Cycle-Collection.md

 }
 ```

-Now that we have our Trace trait, we can implement it for some primitive types, such as those provided by the standard
+With the Trace trait defined, we can implement it for some primitive types to give us some building blocks with which
-library (or really, whatever we're using to build our data).
+to implement composite structures.
+A good starting point will be Rust's std library, since those datastructures are used
+throughout the entire Rust ecosystem.
 I won't provide all of the ones I implemented, but here
 are a few:

 ```rust